 Andy Blunden October 2012

-The term ontogenesis was coined by Ernst Haeckel in 1866 and comes from the roots onto- meaning “being” and genesis meaning birth or descent.
-Haeckel also coined the term phylogeny, by which is meant: “the evolutionary development of a species or other group of organisms through a succession of forms.
+In his classic work, “The Morphology of Organisms,” published in 1866, the biologist Ernst Haeckel coined the term phylogeny, by which is meant the evolutionary development of a species or other group of organisms through a succession of forms.
 Haeckel illustrated this idea with diagrams of evolutionary trees which became identified with Darwin’s theory of the evolution of species.
 The root phylon is ancient Greek for a race or tribe, but nowadays means an evolutionary lineage or major taxonomic group which share a basic body plan or pattern of structural organization.
-A related distinction between genotype and phenotype is relevant as well.
-The genotype is the organism’s genetic make-up which is passed on to progeny by biological inheritance and phenotype is those traits of the organism as they are actually realised in the life of an organism in its environment, not necessarily genetically heritable.
+The related distinction between genotype and phenotype is relevant as well.
+The genotype is the organism’s genetic make-up which is passed on to progeny by biological inheritance and phenotype which is those traits of the organism as they are actually realised in the life of an organism in its environment, not necessarily genetically heritable.

-But the realisation or expression of biology and culture in the individual person, in ontogeny, also requires a third component, namely a social situation.
+The realisation or expression of biology and culture in the individual person, in ontogeny, also requires a third component, namely a social situation.
 Not every individual develops in exactly the same way, even if we start off from the same conditions.
 And the differences are not random.
 The social situation has an ontological status quite distinct from that of the various material entities whether natural or artificial which form the conditions of a person’s existence.
 Like the individual organism it is a real existence, but unlike the individual organism and material culture, it is not completely instantiated in the organisation of material entities.
 The social situation exists only thanks to meaning, which is a cultural product and an ideal.

 So in each case we have a three-way relationship of mutual mediation.
 First: genotype, culture and phenotype.
 Second: phenotype, culture and social situation.
 Consequently it is quite impossible to separate these processes of development into distinct “time-scales.”
+Cultural development has been at work for the entire period of human biological evolution, generating throughout an endless series of social formations along the way.

-Ontogenesis completes its cycle within the life-time of a single individual, up to perhaps 100 years at most.
-Phylogenesis and ethnogenesis provide the starting point for an individual along with the social situation of their birthright.
-The social situation has much the same kind of existence as the individual person inasmuch as the individual is not just a biological organism.
-The individual lives an ideal existence and is a conscious being; the social situation is also constituted by human beings and ideals.
 Ontogeny is a process which unfolds second-by-second over the period of a person’s life.
 Every situation which participates in the formation of the person really exists, every second of their life.
-But analysis of ontogeny obliges us to recognise that it is understandable by units, and these units are stable formations of the psyche, which transcend any given social situation, and those formations of the psyche which survive disappearance of the social situation in which they exist and which they contribute to constituting.
+Analysis of ontogeny obliges us to recognise that it is understandable by units, and these units are stable formations of the psyche, which transcend any given social situation, because these formations of the psyche survive disappearance of the social situation in which they exist and which they contribute to constituting.
 A competency acquired in a given situation may not only survive the social situation in which it was first acquired, but become generalised, as an isolated facility may manifest itself across the entire range of activity settings.
 These aspects of the personality which I have called ‘stable formations of the psyche’, can be understood as commitments a person has to projects within the social formation of which they are a part, and cannot be understood in isolation from those commitments by means of which they are entangled with the life of an entire community.

-So ontogeny is the unity of two kinds of change or development: critical and lytical.
+So ontogeny is the unity of two kinds of change or development: critical and lytical phases.
 During the lytical phases of development a thousand tiny conquests eventually amount to something qualitative, but they remain ephemeral in as much as they rely on the underlying social position of the person remaining unchanged.
-Broadly speaking, it seems that changes won through lytical phases of development are only consolidated by a transformation of the person’s lived social position, a new relation to their social environment, a new mode of being.
-The same is true of the critical phases, but here it is not by a thousand small conquests, but by a destruction of the former social situation, the former personality, and the transformation of the entire personality in a relatively short space of time.
-In both phases of ontogeny, development takes place in and through social situations which move and change moment-by-moment.
+Broadly speaking, it seems that changes won through lytical phases of development are only consolidated by a transformation of the person’s social situation, a new relation to their social environment, a new mode of being.
+The same is true of the critical phases, but here it is not by a thousand small conquests, but by a destruction of the former social situation, the former personality, and the transformation, in a relatively short space of time, of the entire personality including the person’s relationships with those around them.

 Ethnogenesis itself is made up of the innovation of new artefacts and forms of activity, or in ideal terms, the formation of new concepts.
 These concepts arise from problem situations within institutions or projects and give rise to the launching of new projects, eventually objectified in the formation of institutions consolidating a certain range of social positions and normative forms of activity.
 These minor adaptations may culminate in the formation of new cultural groups or relations between them.
 In this way ethnogenesis takes place in and through problematic social situations, sociogenesis both resting upon and constituting ethnogenesis.